Internet2/grouper/grouper/misc/confluencePageGraph/README.md

 >
 > You can download the exported XML backup by selecting the file name when the export process has finished.

+Make sure you are specifically in the Grouper space to do the export.
+If you select Custom pages to export, you should see the correct list of pages for the Grouper space, and not the internal developer space, etc.

 2) Convert bad characters